 Dangerous Spots For Bicyclists

 According to the Seattle Times story, the following are the five most dangerous intersections for bicyclists in Seattle.

 - Eastlake Ave.
 East and Fuhrman Ave.
 East: 14 injuries from collisions since 2008.

 - Second and University Street: 12 injuries and one fatality.

 - Troll Ave. and North 34th Street: 12 injuries.

 - Northeast 45th Street near First Ave.
 Northeast: 12 injuries.

 - Melrose Ave. and Pine Street: 12 injuries.

 Legal Options If You've Been Injured As A Pedestrian/Bicyclist

-If you or a loved one has been injured in a pedestrian or bicycle accident, Attorney Chris Davis and the legal team at Davis Law Group, P.S., can help you receive the damages you deserve.
-Davis Law Group, P.S., works on a contingency fee basis, meaning there is no obligation for simply discussing your case with our legal team.
+If you or a loved one has been injured in a bicycle or pedestrian accident, Attorney Chris Davis and the legal team at Davis Law Group, P.S., can help you receive the damages you deserve.
+Our pedestrian accident attorneys work on a contingency fee basis, meaning there is no obligation for simply discussing your case with our legal team.